C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: Introduction

 The second contribution is a new scheme for precoding and \gls{csi} sharing, dubbed \gls{paq}, which has two advantages.
-First, it reduces the number of \gls{csi} quantization bits transferred on the Xn-link between the \glspl{srrh} and the \gls{cu}.
-The second advantage is that it reduces the overall fronthaul data rate between the \glspl{srrh} and the \gls{bbu}.
-A key distinguishing characteristic of this scheme is that it applies front-end precoding matrices at the \glspl{srrh} prior to \gls{csi} quantization.
-These matrices aim at improving \gls{csi} accuracy at the \gls{cu}.
-Each \gls{srrh} autonomously calculates and applies a matrix, based on its local \gls{csi}, and creates an effective channel of lower dimensionality that can be quantized more accurately.
-These channels are then quantized and sent to the \gls{cu}, which in turn calculates a joint precoding matrix and feeds it back to the \glspl{srrh}.
-We show, both theoretically and numerically, that this scheme significantly increases the network throughput compared to the standard scheme, where each \gls{srrh} quantizes its local \gls{csi} and feeds it back to the \gls{cu}.
-This performance gain is maintained for a wide range of \gls{csi} quantization bits and SNR.
-Equally important, the proposed feedback scheme provides a significant reduction in the data load on the fronthaul connecting the \glspl{srrh} and the \gls{bbu}.
+First, it reduces the number of \gls{csi} quantization bits transferred on the L2-link (cf. \cref{FigSystemSetupICSI}) between the \glspl{srrh} and the \gls{jpcu}.
+The second advantage is that it reduces the overall fronthaul data rate between the \glspl{srrh} and the \gls{bbu}. { There are different approaches for reducing \gls{jt} \gls{csi}-overhead.
+One method, used for uplink \gls{jt}, compresses the \gls{csi} delivered to the \gls{jpcu} \cite{kang2014joint}.
+Other techniques are robust (to inaccurate \gls{csi}) precoding \cite{wang2017robust,lakshmana2016precoder} and compressive \gls{csi} acquisition \cite{shi2014csi}.
+De Kerret and Gesbert \cite{DeKerret2014} proposed spatial \gls{csit} allocation policies maximizing the generalized degrees of freedom.
+The latter study indicates that TX cooperation should be limited to a specific finite neighborhood around each TX.
+Sanguinetti et al. \cite{Sanguinetti2016} designed linear precoders that minimize power consumption under a target-rate constraint and further analyzed its performance in the large system regime.
+Pan et al. \cite{Pan2017} proposed a user selection algorithm and joint precoding design, which reduces implementation complexity under perfect \gls{csit} or pilot-contamination \cite{Pan2019}.
+A key distinguishing characteristic of this scheme is that it applies front-end precoding matrices at the \glspl{srrh} before \gls{csi} quantization.
+These matrices aim at improving \gls{csi} accuracy at the \gls{jpcu}.
+Each \gls{srrh} autonomously calculates and applies a matrix, based on its local \gls{csi}, whereby creating an effective channel of lower dimensionality that can be quantized more accurately.
+These channels are then quantized and sent to the \gls{jpcu}, which in turn calculates a joint precoding matrix and feeds it back to the \glspl{srrh}.
+We show, theoretically and numerically that this scheme significantly increases the network throughput compared to the standard scheme, in which each \gls{srrh} quantizes its local \gls{csi} and feeds it back to the \gls{jpcu}.
+This performance gain remains for a wide range of \gls{csi} quantization bits and SNR.
+Equally important, the proposed feedback scheme significantly reduces the data load on the fronthaul connecting the \glspl{srrh} and the \gls{bbu}.}